You don’t have a time problem. You have a fit problem.

 Your brain operates on two biological timing systems.
 Circadian rhythms create a 24-hour cycle of alertness, with a peak cognitive window typically 2-4 hours after waking and a documented trough in the early afternoon [5].
 Ultradian rhythms create shorter 90-120 minute cycles of focus and fatigue within each day. **Defending the circadian peak window for complex tasks is the single highest-impact scheduling decision most knowledge workers never make.**

-The 2017 Nobel Prize in Physiology went to Hall, Rosbash, and Young for identifying the molecular mechanisms behind circadian rhythms.
+The 2017 Nobel Prize in Physiology or Medicine went to Hall, Rosbash, and Young for identifying the molecular mechanisms behind circadian rhythms.
 Every cell in your body contains clock genes that regulate when cognitive functions peak and trough.
 Roenneberg, Wirz-Justice, and Merrow’s research on human chronotypes shows that your chronotype – whether you’re a morning lark, evening owl, or somewhere between – is genetically influenced and cannot be significantly overridden through willpower [9].

 “Attention is a cognitive process crucial for human performance and has four components: tonic alertness, phasic alertness, selective attention, and sustained attention.
 All components of attention show homeostatic and circadian variations.” – Valdez, Yale Journal of Biology and Medicine [13]